stefanthoss/air-quality-bridge/README.md

 ## Sensor Configuration

-In the *Configuration* section of your sensor:
+In the *Configuration* section of your air quality sensor:

 * Set *Server* to the IP of your deployment.
 * Activate *Send data to custom API* and *HTTPS*.